isomerpages/sp-5gacademy/resources/events/_posts/2021-07-18-post-industry-40-virtual-roundtable-lessbrgreater-21-sep-2021-1000-am.md

 <center><a href="https://www.ibm.com/events/reg/flow/ibm/tdyxjhmb/regcteba1/createaccount" target="_blank"><button class="btn" id="register">Register Now</button></a></center>

 Thank you for your interest.
-This event is over.
-If you have any questions, please contact Event host: IBM.
+This event is over. <br> If you have any questions, please contact Event host: IBM.